-- Optimized Microsoft cloud app security: With deeply integrated DLP software, your data protection efforts perform at their best.
+- Optimized Microsoft cloud app security: Deeply integrated DLP software enables your data protection efforts to perform at their best.

-- Automated threat detection: Cloud-based DLP software scans your cloud apps for risk and allows you to focus on other tasks.
+- Automated threat detection: A DLP tool scans your cloud apps for risk and allows you to focus on other tasks.